goldeneggg/capacity_keeper/README.md

 ### Exection sequence

-1. Execute `performable?` of your plugin implementation for capacity satisfation check
+1. Execute `performable?` of your keeper implementation for capacity satisfation check
 1. If performable,
-    1. Execute `before` of your plugin implementation
+    1. Execute `before` of your keeper implementation
     1. __Execute your assigned block__
-    1. Execute `after` of your plugin implementation
+    1. Execute `after` of your keeper implementation

 ## Use dynamic runtime options

-If your plugin class want to refer `@opts` variable, please assign `opts` argument of `within_capacity` method calling.
+If your keeper class want to refer `@opts` variable, please assign `opts` argument of `within_capacity` method calling.

 ```ruby
 require 'capacity_keeper'